 Wouldn’t it be nice to interact with each other without electronics?
-Holiday vacation from school is just around the corner, and family get-togethers have started.
 Reading and playing games together can help develop social skills such as verbal, questioning, listening, and reading skills.
-At school, teachers are competing with electronics and TV.
+At school, teachers and parents are competing with electronics and TV.
 Therefore, non-electronic games are a great way to teach concepts in an entertaining way.

 *”This post contains affiliate links (pictures, banners &/ *words) you can use to purchase some of these products that I think are wonderful.
 If you buy products using these links, I will receive a small commission from the sale at no additional charge to you.
 All my posts are my honest opinions.
 Affiliate links have a * next to them, or they are a picture that will link to the affiliate shopping page.
 As an Amazon Associate, I earn from qualifying purchases.”

 Unplug with Family Games.
 Here are some games that have proven to be giggle-inducing, interactive, and some educational.

 Uno Card Game- (Ages 3- Adult) 2-10 Players

 There are different variations of this game.
 If you click the photo, you can view a video.
 Younger players can match colors and numbers.
 Older players can create different rules using directions.

 Candyland-(Ages 3+) 2-4 Players

 This classic game helps kids match and identify colors.
 There are many different versions of this game such as Candyland with Disney Princesses.
 Children do not need to know how to read for this game.

 There are variations of this game.
 It teaches timing, strategy, mathematical concepts, and memory building.

 Clue Jr. (Board Game)–(Ages 5+) 2-6 Players (small Parts not for children under 3)